Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 This qualification (alongside being ‘called to the Bar’ by an Inn of Court) makes a Bar course graduate eligible for pupillage, the final stage of on-the-job training to qualify as a barrister.

 Wondering if you should do the Bar?
 Read this Oracle.

 The BSB says: From Summer 2022, if candidates “have not successfully completed the relevant assessments for whatever reason, including where mitigating circumstances apply as determined by your course provider”, you’ll be affected in a number of ways, including that you’ll be required to pass the new centralised assessments for civil litigation and professional ethics.
 Candidates can find full details about the transitional arrangements on the BSB’s website.

 For more information read LCN’s Bar courses guide.

 New Bar courses

-The new Bar courses can be studied in one or two parts, with options to combine online and face-to-face learning in different ways.
-This flexibility means that there are now multiple pathways to become a barrister, rather than just one as was previously the case:
+The Bar courses can be studied in one or two parts.
+This flexibility means that there are now multiple pathways to becoming a barrister, rather than just one, as was previously the case:

-Whichever Bar course you choose, you will learn both the legal knowledge required to be barrister (such as criminal litigation, civil litigation, evidence and sentencing) and practical skills (such as advocacy, opinion writing and drafting, and conference skills).
+Whichever Bar course you choose, you’ll learn both the legal knowledge required to be a barrister (eg, criminal litigation, civil litigation, evidence and sentencing) and practical skills (eg, advocacy, opinion writing and drafting, and conference skills).

-All students must join an Inn of Court and pass the Bar Course Aptitude Test (BCAT) before enrolment on a Bar course.
+All students must join an Inn of Court before enrolment on a Bar course.

 Find out more